Hydrology-IFH/roger/doc/more/benchmarks.rst

    :width: 500px
    :align: center

-The results show that Roger scales well with increasing number of processes.
+The results show that RoGeR scales well with increasing number of processes.